-On July 12, 2024, the Company entered into the Agreement, pursuant to which the Company will acquire 100% of the issued and outstanding shares of Reefton Resources Pty Limited ("RRL"), a 100% owned subsidiary of Siren Gold Ltd. ("Siren") with tenements located adjacent to the Company's suite of properties in New Zealand's prolific Reefton Goldfield (the "Reefton Transaction").
-As consideration for the acquisition of RRL, the Company will:
+On July 12, 2024, the Company entered into the Agreement, pursuant to which the Company will acquire 100% of the issued and outstanding shares of Reefton Resources, a wholly owned subsidiary of Siren, with tenements located adjacent to the Company's suite of properties in New Zealand's prolific Reefton Goldfield (the "Reefton Transaction").
+On October 21, 2024, the Company agreed to amend the terms of the Agreement, and as consideration for the acquisition of Reefton Resources, the Company will:

-- pay an aggregate of A\$2,000,000 (subject to a working capital adjustment) to Siren, of which (i) A\$1,000,000 was paid by the Company upon entering into the Agreement in the form of a forgivable loan, repayable only in the event the Agreement is terminated prior to consummation of the Reefton Transaction, evidenced by a promissory note issued by Siren in favor of the Company and secured by an enforceable security interest in all of Reefton's present and after-acquired personal property; and (ii) A\$1,000,000 will be payable at the completion of the Reefton Transaction (the "Closing Date"); and - on the Closing Date, issue 83,927,383 common shares in the capital of the Company to Siren at a deemed price of \$0.1983 per share, based on the 30-day volume-weighted average price of the common shares of the Company prior to the date of the Agreement, having an aggregate value of A\$18,000,000 million (the "Consideration Shares").
+- pay an aggregate of AUD\$2,000,000 (subject to a working capital adjustment) to Siren, of which (i) AUD\$1,000,000 (\$932,510) was paid by the Company upon entering into the Agreement in the form of a forgivable loan, repayable only in the event the Agreement is terminated prior to consummation of the Reefton Transaction, evidenced by a promissory note issued by Siren in favor of the Company and secured by an enforceable security interest in all of Reefton Resources' present and after-acquired personal property; and (ii) AUD\$1,000,000 will be payable at the completion of the Reefton Transaction (the "Closing Date"); - pay AUD\$2,000,000 in cash in exchange for 10,000,000 common shares of Siren, to be exchanged at the close of the Reefton Transaction; and - on the Closing Date, issue 83,927,383 common shares in the capital of the Company to Siren at a deemed price of \$0.1983 per share, based on the 30-day volume-weighted average price of the common shares of the Company prior to the date of the Agreement, having an aggregate value of AUD\$18,000,000 (the "Consideration Shares").